microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraMSGroupPermissionGrant.md

 ## DESCRIPTION

 Retrieves a list of permission grants that have been consented for this group.
-Specify `Id` parameter to gets an list of permission grants.

 ## EXAMPLES